nezam83uddin/Uipath/ReFramwork.md

 ```scala
 Log Message = if(SystemException IsNot Nothing, "System exception at initialization: " + SystemException.Message + " at Source: " + SystemException.Source, "Business exception at initialization: " + BusinessException.Message + " at Source: " + BusinessException.Source)
 ```

+## For Using in the Condition in state